Lincoln, CA Wrongful Death Lawyer

 Wrongful death can occur in numerous different ways.
 It could include a traffic collision, workplace accident, medical error, and even sometimes a physical encounter like a bar fight.
 If you have questions about whether a particular circumstance may be considered a wrongful death, you should speak to an attorney.

 Speaking to an attorney sooner rather than later is highly recommended.
 This is because you only have two years to file a lawsuit under California Code of Civil Procedure sections 312-366.
 Trying to file a lawsuit after two years have passed usually results in disappointment because most California courts will simply boot your case out of court as being untimely filed.
 You should also not wait until the very last minute to speak to an attorney because they require time to review your potential case and file the necessary paperwork.
-It is recommended that you contact an attorney shortly after your loved one's accident.Understanding the “Who” of a Wrongful Death Lawsuit
+It is recommended that you contact an attorney shortly after your loved one's accident.Who is a Defendant in a Wrongful Death Case?

 The person who files a personal injury lawsuit is known as the plaintiff.
-Under California law, the plaintiff in a wrongful death lawsuit must be a close family member like a spouse or domestic partner, a child of the victim, or another relative like a parent or sibling.Understanding the “Why” of a Wrongful Death Lawsuit
+Under California law, the plaintiff in a wrongful death lawsuit must be a close family member like a spouse or domestic partner, a child of the victim, or another relative like a parent or sibling.How a Wrongful Death Claim Can Help a Family

 As mentioned, a wrongful death lawsuit is rooted in the civil justice system which is predicated on seeking monetary damages.
 The purpose of wrongful death damages is to help financially stabilize a family after a sudden loss and to force the wrongdoer to provide just compensation for causing someone's untimely death.
 The following types of damages are recoverable in a wrongful death lawsuit: